tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson4.md

 ## FastQC Output

-Here we notice several quality control plots, let's take a minute to discuss what some of these plots mean.
+Before we dive into these plots let's discuss what is a "good" quality control plot and what is not.

 ### Sequence Quality